-PCNL is a procedure designed to remove large or complex kidney stones while the patient lies on their back (supine position).
-This approach allows for direct access to the kidney through a small incision in the back, utilizing a nephroscope and specialized instruments to locate and extract the stones.
-The technique is particularly advantageous for patients with larger stones or those who have not responded to other treatments such as medication or lithotripsy
+Percutaneous Nephrolithotomy (PCNL) is a procedure used to remove large or complex kidney stones.
+During the surgery, the patient is positioned appropriately while the surgeon creates a small opening in the skin of the back to reach the kidney.
+A thin telescope (nephroscope) and specialized instruments are then used to locate, break, and remove the stones.
+This technique is especially helpful for patients with bigger stones or for those who have not responded to other treatments such as medication.

 The position offers several benefits compared to the traditional prone approach: